Sugared Doughnut Muffins

 - In the bowl of an electric stand mixer, vigorously cream the softened butter and granulated sugar together on medium-high speed until the mixture is highly aerated, pale, and fluffy.
 Add the eggs one at a time, followed by the vanilla extract, mixing thoroughly.

 - Remove the bowl from the mixer.
-Using a heavy wooden spoon, gently stir one-quarter of the dry flour mixture into the butter emulsion.
+Using a heavy wooden spoon, gently stir one-quarter of the dry flour mixture into the butter mixture.
 Follow immediately with one-third of the milk mixture.

 - Continue this alternating sequence, folding strictly until the ingredients are just combined.
 Do not overwork the batter, or the gluten will overdevelop and destroy the tender, doughnut-like crumb.
 The resulting dough will be exceptionally thick and sticky.